Managing Persuasion Robustly: The Optimality of Quota Rules

 \section{Abstract}

-We study a sender-receiver model where the receiver can commit to a decision rule before the sender determines the information policy.
-The decision rule can depend on the signal structure and the signal realization that the sender adopts.
-This framework captures applications where a decision-maker (the receiver) solicit advice from an interested party (sender).
-In these applications, the receiver faces uncertainty regarding the sender's preferences and the set of feasible signal structures.
-Consequently, we adopt a unified robust analysis framework that includes max-min utility, min-max regret, and min-max approximation ratio as special cases.
-We show that it is optimal for the receiver to sacrifice ex-post optimality to perfectly align the sender's incentive.
-The optimal decision rule is a quota rule, i.e., the decision rule maximizes the receiver's ex-ante payoff subject to the constraint that the marginal distribution over actions adheres to a consistent quota, regardless of the sender's chosen signal structure.
+We study a sender-receiver game in which the receiver can commit to a decision rule before the sender determines the information policy.
+We ask how the receiver should commit, in advance, to a rule that maps the information of the sender into decisions—when the receiver knows neither the sender's true preferences nor the full range of information the sender could supply.
+To handle this dual uncertainty, we adopt a unified robust framework that nests max-min utility, min-max regret, and min-max competitive ratio as special cases.
+Across all criteria, the same answer emerges: the optimal rule is always a quota rule.